Woody4618/bar/README.md

 ## Raspberry Pi Setup

+**For detailed Raspberry Pi setup instructions, see [`raspberry/README.md`](raspberry/README.md).**

+There is an install script in the raspberry folder that will install the dependencies and configure the bar script as a service if you want to automate the setup.

-Easiest way to develop on the raspberry pi is to connect from cursor or Vs code via SSH connect button on the bottom left and then directly copy files over and develop on the raspberry directly.
+Easiest way to develop on the raspberry pi is to connect from Cursor or VS Code via SSH connect button on the bottom left and then directly copy files over and develop on the raspberry directly.

 1. Install dependencies: